dialpad/dialtone-legacy/docs/components/popover.md

 <component-class-table component-name="popover" />

 ## Accessibility
-If your popover is modal, please see the accessibility section of this page regarding "focus trapping": <a href="components/modal/#accessibility" class="d-link">Modal Accessibility</a>.
+If your popover is modal, please see the accessibility section of this page regarding "focus trapping": <a href="components/modal/#accessibility">Modal Accessibility</a>.
 The same rules will apply here if your popover is modal.

 <component-accessible-table component-name="popover"/>